Order of Saint Maurice (United States): Shield of Sparta – Heroine of the Infantry

-The Shield of Sparta is awarded by the National Infantry Association and the Chief of Infanty to a spouse who has contributed significantly to the Infantry.
+The Shield of Sparta is awarded by the National Infantry Association and the Chief of Infantry to a spouse who has contributed significantly to the Infantry.
 The NIA’s goal is to recognize spouses of Infantrymen and other Soldiers in support roles, whose contributions deserve special recognition by the NIA and the Infantry community.
 The award is a token of appreciation for the sacrifice and commitment demanded of the spouses and supporters of Infantrymen and other Soldiers.
 It further symbolizes these individuals as true patriots with selfless ideals and the courage to send their Soldier into harm’s way.

 Namesake

 Saint Maurice was Primicerius of the Theban Legion.
 In 287 AD it marched in service of the Roman Empire fighting against the revolt in the Berguadae Gauls.
 His men were composed entirely of Christians recruited from upper Egypt, near the Valley of the Kings.
 The Legion marched to the Mediterranean Sea, was transported across, and traveled across Italy to an area in Switzerland.
 Serving under Augustus Maximian Hercules, better known to history as Maximian, Maurice was ordered to have his legionnaires offer pagan sacrifices before battle near the Rhone at Martigny.
 The Theban Legion refused to participate, and also refused to kill innocent civilians in the conduct of their duty, and withdrew to the town of Agaunum.
 Enraged, Maximian ordered every tenth man killed, yet they still refused.
 A second time the General ordered Maurice’s men to participate and again they refused.
 Maurice declared his earnest desire to obey every order lawful in the eyes of God.
 “We have seen our comrades killed,” came the reply.
 “Rather than sorrow, we rejoice at the honor done to them.”
 At this Maximian ordered the butchery of the Thebans and the martyrdom of Saint Maurice.
 September 22 is the traditional feast day."